-Net revenues from PC increased for the three and six months ended June 30, 2014, as compared to the same periods in 2013, due to revenues from Hearthstone: Heroes of Warcraft, which had no comparable title in the prior year, higher revenues from Diablo III: Reaper of Souls, which was released in March 2014, as compared to revenues from the release of StarCraft II: Heart of the Swarm, which was released in March 2013.
+Net revenues from PC increased for the three and nine months ended September 30, 2014, as compared to the same periods in 2013, due to revenues from Hearthstone: Heroes of Warcraft, which had no comparable title in the prior year and higher revenues from Diablo III: Reaper of Souls, which was released in March 2014, as compared to revenues from the release of StarCraft II: Heart of the Swarm, which was released in March 2013.
+For the nine months ended September 30, 2014, the increase was also offset by lower recognition of previously deferred revenues for Diablo III, which was released in May 2012, as compared to the same period in 2013.

-Net revenues from next-generation consoles increased for the three and six months ended June 30, 2014, as compared to the same periods in 2013, as the PS4 and Xbox One were not introduced until the fourth quarter of 2013.
-We released Call of Duty: Ghosts and Skylanders SWAP Force on next-generation consoles in the fourth quarter of 2013 and The Amazing Spider-Man 2 and Transformers: Rise of the Dark Spark on next-generation consoles in the second quarter of 2014.
+Net revenues from next-generation consoles increased for the three and nine months ended September 30, 2014, as compared to the same periods in 2013, as the PS4 and Xbox One were not introduced until the fourth quarter of 2013.
+Since their introduction, we have released the following titles on next-generation consoles: Call of Duty: Ghosts and Skylanders SWAP Force in the fourth quarter of 2013; The Amazing Spider-Man 2 and Transformers: Rise of the Dark Spark in the second quarter of 2014; and Diablo III: Reaper of Souls - Ultimate Evil Edition and Destiny in the third quarter of 2014.

-Net revenues from current-generation consoles decreased for the three and six months ended June 30, 2014, as compared to the same periods in 2013, primarily due to lower revenues from the Call of Duty and Skylanders franchises, partially offset by the recognition of previously deferred revenues from Diablo III for the PS3 and the Xbox 360, which was released in September 2013.
+Net revenues from current-generation consoles decreased for the three months ended September 30, 2014, as compared to the same period in 2013, primarily due to lower revenues from the Call of Duty franchise, partially offset by revenues from Destiny.
+Net revenues from current-generation consoles decreased for the nine months ended September 30, 2014, as compared to the same periods in 2013, primarily due to lower revenues from the Call of Duty franchise, lower revenues from our value business titles due to lower number of releases, partially offset by the recognition of previously deferred revenues from Diablo III for the PS3 and the Xbox 360, which was released in September 2013.

-Net revenues from mobile and other decreased for the three and six months ended June 30, 2014, as compared to the same periods in 2013, primarily due to lower revenues from the Skylanders franchise.
+Net revenues from mobile and other decreased for the three and nine months ended September 30, 2014, as compared to the same periods in 2013, primarily due to lower revenues from the Skylanders franchise.

-The decrease in deferred revenues recognized for online for the three and six months ended June 30, 2014, as compared to the same periods in 2013, was due to the deferral of revenues from pre-purchases for World of Warcraft: Warlords of Draenor, and lower revenues recognized from World of Warcraft: Mists of Pandaria, which was released in September 2012.
+The decrease in deferred revenues recognized for online for the three and nine months ended September 30, 2014, as compared to the same periods in 2013, was due to the deferral of value-added services revenues from pre-purchases for World of Warcraft: Warlords of Draenor, and lower revenues recognized from World of Warcraft: Mists of Pandaria, which was released in September 2012.